Research Opportunities

 Submit the following to Laurie Carter at laurie.carter@emory.edu:

-In addition, one Emory University Art History faculty member should send a letter of endorsement directly to Laurie Carter.
+In addition, an Emory University Art History faculty member should send a letter of endorsement directly to Laurie Carter.

 What is the deadline?